-Traditionally a flavoring agent called a picada is used to finish a fricando.
-A picada is nothing more than some parsley, garlic, and toasted nuts chopped together until very fine.
-The nuts will slightly thicken the dish, and add some nice texture as well.
-Some variations of fricando I saw don’t use the picada, but I definitely recommend it.
+Traditionally a picada is used to finish a fricando.
+A picada is some parsley, garlic, and toasted nuts chopped together until very fine.
+The nuts will slightly thicken the dish, and add some nice texture.
+Some variations of fricando I saw don't use the picada, but I definitely recommend it.

 Ingredients